Wang Ming: CCP's representative to the Comintern

 Over the course of the year, the Comintern became more convinced that the united front should include Chiang.
 Wang Ming was reluctant to accept this idea.
 In March, when the Comintern abandoned the slogan "resist Japan and oppose Chiang", he suggested replacing it with "resist Japan and oppose the villain".
 In June, when the Liangguang Incident took place, Wang Ming supported the uprising against Chiang even after Pravda condemned it.
 In late June, the CCP re-established radio communications with Moscow.
 They transmitted the Wayaobu Manifesto and informed the Comintern of their alliance with Zhang.
 They asked for assistance in carrying out their plan to form an anti-Japan, anti-Chiang base.
 The Comintern responded with a telegram on August 15 admonishing the CCP for continuing to oppose Chiang.
 The Comintern did approve the other provisions of the Wayaobu Manifesto, agreeing that neither soviet power nor the independence of the Red Army should be sacrificed.
 But they absolutely vetoed the CCP's plan to form a base in the northwest, knowing that such a move would scuttle any chance for a united front with the KMT.
 The CCP accepted the new directive from the Comintern.
 They adopted the new slogan "compelling Chiang to resist Japan," and Pan Hannian was sent to Nanjing to begin negotiating a truce with Chen Lifu.

 When the Soviets sharply criticized the CCP for failing to include Chiang in their plans for a united front, Wang joined in their criticisms.
 However, head of the Comintern Georgi Dimitrov pointed out that many of the criticisms Wang was making against the CCP could just as easily be made against Wang's attitude for the past few months.
 The Soviets asked the CCP to send a replacement for Wang, although he remained on for almost a year until his replacement arrived.

-With the occurrence of the Xi'an Incident in 1936, the Marco Polo Bridge Incident and the Shanghai Hongqiao Airport Incident in 1937, a general war between China and Japan was unavoidable.
-Wang's blueprint for a united front against Japan was under construction, with the Red Army of the CCP transferred into the Eighth Route Army and the New Fourth Army fighting against Japan.